 There are 11 months in the fourth year to complete 8 months of requirements.
-You should plan on taking 1 month off to prepare for and take Step 2 CK (must be taken by end of September, 2013) and CS (must be taken by end of October, 2013) and 1 or 2 months off to interview (October, November, December and/or January).
+You should plan on taking 1 month off to prepare for and take Step 2 CK (must be taken by the end of July, 2015) and CS (must be taken by the end of July, 2015) and 1 or 2 months off to interview (October, November, December and/or January).
+Usually, November and December are the most common interview months.
 For those students doing an International Health elective in February you may wish to take the first two weeks of the March module off to travel.
-All students must be in Kansas City Match week (March 17-21, 2014).
+All students must be in Kansas City Match week (March 14-18, 2016).

 Step 2 Clinical Knowledge and Step 2 Clinical Skills examinations

 Register no later than January 9 for the Step 2 CK (Clinical Knowledge) = $590 and the Step 2 (CS) Clinical Skills = $1,250 examinations.
 You must take CK no later than July 31, 2015 and CS no later than August 31, 2015.